 Jehoshaphat was afraid, so he decided to seek the LORD's advice.
 He decreed that all Judah should observe a fast.
 The people of Judah assembled to ask for the LORD's help; they came from all the cities of Judah to ask for the LORD's help.
 Jehoshaphat stood before the assembly of Judah and Jerusalem at the LORD's temple, in front of the new courtyard.
 He prayed: "O LORD God of our ancestors, you are the God who lives in heaven and rules over all the kingdoms of the nations.
 You possess strength and power; no one can stand against you.
 Our God, you drove out the inhabitants of this land before your people Israel and gave it as a permanent possession to the descendants of your friend Abraham.
 They settled down in it and built in it a temple to honor you, saying, 'If disaster comes on us in the form of military attack, judgment, plague, or famine, we will stand in front of this temple before you, for you are present in this temple.
 We will cry out to you for help in our distress, so that you will hear and deliver us.'
 Now the Ammonites, Moabites, and men from Mount Seir are coming!
 When Israel came from the land of Egypt, you did not allow them to invade these lands.
 They bypassed them and did not destroy them.
 Look how they are repaying us!
 They come to drive us out of our allotted land which you assigned to us!
 Our God, will you not judge them?
 For we are powerless against this huge army that attacks us!
 We don't know what we should do; we look to you for help."
 All the men of Judah were standing before the LORD, along with their infants, wives, and children.
 Then in the midst of the assembly, the LORD's Spirit came upon Jachaziel son of Zechariah, son of Benaiah, son of Jeiel, son of Mattaniah, a Levite and descendant of Asaph.
 He said: "Pay attention, all you people of Judah, residents of Jerusalem, and King Jehoshaphat!
 This is what the LORD says to you: 'Don't be afraid and don't panic because of this huge army!
 For the battle is not yours, but God's.
 Tomorrow march down against them as they come up the Ascent of Ziz.
 You will find them at the end of the ravine in front of the Desert of Jeruel.
 You will not fight in this battle.
 Take your positions, stand, and watch the LORD deliver you, O Judah and Jerusalem.
 Don't be afraid and don't panic!
 Tomorrow march out toward them; the LORD is with you!'"
 Jehoshaphat bowed down with his face toward the ground, and all the people of Judah and the residents of Jerusalem fell down before the LORD and worshiped him.
 Then some Levites, from the Kohathites and Korahites, got up and loudly praised the LORD God of Israel.
 Early the next morning they marched out to the Desert of Tekoa.
 When they were ready to march, Jehoshaphat stood up and said: "Listen to me, you people of Judah and residents of Jerusalem!
 Trust in the LORD your God and you will be safe!
 Trust in the message of his prophets and you will win."
 He met with the people and appointed musicians to play before the LORD and praise his majestic splendor.
 As they marched ahead of the warriors they said: "Give thanks to the LORD, for his loyal love endures."
 When they began to shout and praise, the LORD suddenly attacked the Ammonites, Moabites, and men from Mount Seir who were invading Judah, and they were defeated.
 The Ammonites and Moabites attacked the men from Mount Seir and annihilated them.
 When they had finished off the men of Seir, they attacked and destroyed one another.
 When the men of Judah arrived at the observation post overlooking the desert and looked at the huge army, they saw dead bodies on the ground; there were no survivors!
 Jehoshaphat and his men went to gather the plunder; they found a huge amount of supplies, clothing and valuable items.
 They carried away everything they could.
 There was so much plunder, it took them three days to haul it off.
 On the fourth day they assembled in the Valley of Berachah, where they praised the LORD.
 So that place is called the Valley of Berachah to this very day.
 Then all the men of Judah and Jerusalem returned joyfully to Jerusalem with Jehoshaphat leading them; the LORD had given them reason to rejoice over their enemies.
 They entered Jerusalem to the sound of stringed instruments and trumpets and proceeded to the temple of the LORD.
 All the kingdoms of the surrounding lands were afraid of God when they heard how the LORD had fought against Israel's enemies.
 Jehoshaphat's kingdom enjoyed peace; his God made him secure on every side.
 (2 Chronicles 20:3-31 NET)

 When Jehoshaphat heard of the vast enemy alliance that was soon to attack them, he was afraid.
 However, instead of being paralyzed by a spirit of fear, He, through faith, chose to seek the Lord (2 Timothy 1:7.
 Philippians 4:6.
 1 Peter 5:7).
 Realize, fear is a natural response to a dangerous situation, and without fear, there can be no courage (1).
 However, Jehoshaphat chose not to have a “pity party” but instead courageously seek the Lord – whose mercy (1) and love endures forever – for His wisdom in this situation (Deuteronomy 31:6.
 James 1:5-8.
 1 John 4:18).
-He directed all the nation’s people to humble themselves through fasting to prepare them for calling upon the Lord (2 Chronicles 7:14.
+He directed all the nation’s people to humble themselves by fasting to prepare them to call upon the Lord (2 Chronicles 7:14.
 Psalms 35:13.
 Isaiah 58:6-12).
 King Jehoshaphat then assembled the people in the temple and lead the nation in prayer (1) to the King of kings:

 So, was it for a vanity that God directed them to praise Him?
 Certainly not!
-God who is infinitely worthy of it does not need us to praise Him for even if we did not, the very creation would praise Him!
+God, who is infinitely worthy of it, does not need us to praise Him, for even if we did not, the very creation would praise Him!
 (Luke 19:37-40.
 Romans 8:22).
 Nevertheless, God knows when we praise Him, our mental vision is restored to the correct perspective (1).
 That is, our trials and tests will correctly seem small as we MAGNIFY (i.e., make larger in our minds) the Lord!
 (Psalms 105:1-5)

 Recall, we are to enter His gates with thanksgiving (i.e., singing songs that thank God for what He has done for us), and we enter His courts with praise (i.e., singing songs that thank God for who He is to us).
 Again, we initiate entering into God’s presence with thanksgiving followed by praise (Psalms 100:4).
 Spiritually, our praise creates a Holy Place where God (who is Holiness Himself) can dwell among us (Psalms 22:3).
-The word praise in this verse is the Hebrew word “tehillah” a spontaneous song that implies “go for it,” singing to God from the heart.
+The word praise in this verse is the Hebrew word “tehillah,” a spontaneous song that implies “go for it,” singing to God from the heart.
 This is the only type of praise recorded in the Bible that will create a throne for God.
 When we are in earnest praising God with our hands raised high, we are saying to Him – here are my hands made holy by you for the express purpose of creating your throne.
 Here we are, your servants, send me to carry your glory to the nations!
 (1 Timothy 2:8.
 Psalms 2:8)

 Remember, God, the Holy Spirit, will always be with us within our reborn spirit (John 14:16,17).
 Furthermore, God is omnipresent, meaning He is everywhere (Psalms 139:8).
 However, God does not manifest His glory everywhere.
 We sense God’s manifest presence or glory when He initiates worship after we have given Him thanksgiving followed by praise.
 Realize, we are not yet holy enough in our souls and bodies for God to manifest His glory without consuming us (1 Timothy 6:16.
 Hebrews 12:29).
 (Although, we are perfectly holy in our reborn spirits (1) since this is the dwelling place of the Holy Spirit (1) (Hebrews 12:23)).
 Nevertheless, our praise creates a protective veil that allows God to manifest His presence – His Glory!